 Anti-aging research is coming of age today in part because labs have well defined research direction based on known hallmarks of aging.
 These hallmarks are the culmination of years of tenacious research and are widely believed to explain why we age.
 Startups address one or more hallmark, vary in their approach, and focus it on a particular aging condition such osteoporosis.
 A senolytic research approach, for instance, probes the cause of cell senescence, cells that stop dividing normally.
 Recent senolytic research shows us that successfully addressing one hallmark produces a beneficial effect on others--a development many researchers were amazed to discover.
 The boom in anti aging research is in its early phase.
 Researchers hope to develop solutions for aging problems like arthritis, knee surgery, cognitive impairment and much more.

-You might be surprised to learn that anti-aging research isn't just about pipeline dreams.
-Research has targeted some existing drugs that show tantalizing possibilities for aiding longevity.
+You might be surprised to learn that anti-aging research isn't just in the test tube phase.
+Some existing drugs show tantalizing possibilities for aiding longevity.
 Quercitin, for instance, an over the counter supplement, combined with dasatinib, a leukemia drug, shows promise in treating pulmonary fibrosis a lung condition triggered by cell senescence.
 Rapamycin, a compound found in the soil on Easter Island and first used in transplant patients to suppress immune response, also appears to have anti-aging properties.
 Now, with research dollars flowing, the science is blooming.

 Mike West, CEO of Agex Therapeutics shares his common sense belief in today's research by relaying an anecdote about his father's automotive shop in the video below.
 He adds, "I'm a fan of slowing aging but slowing aging will not help all the people right now with degenerative joint disease, or spinal degeneration or heart failure," he states, "....we need to go out and give them new heart muscle, new cartilage...
 We can take the science we have which is just miraculous really.
 I mean it really is.
 You guys know what's going on in the labs right?
 What's going on in the labs right now is just amazing but applying it to meet the needs of a society that's already old is the smartest investment in my opinion."
 West contends that 80% of US health costs are currently directed at managing degenerative diseases caused by aging.